Playing God: Pandemic Brings Moral Dilemmas to US Hospitals

 Powers: Because these policies are being formulated under duress in exigent circumstances, the opportunity for community review is limited.
 Harvard Medical School’s Center for Bioethics has provided some resources to a Community Ethics Committee which I have overseen for the last 13 years.
 It is a diverse group of community members that provides review and comment on hospital policies.
 We were asked to comment upon a draft policy promulgated by some of the hospitals within the Harvard system and we are working on drafting informational materials to help the public navigate these turbulent health-care waters.
 A sister group at Yale called the Community Ethics Forum has also been looking at this topic.

-Stevens: At a hospital level, there are ethics committees, there are administrators, there's chief of staff, physicians, and others.
+Stevens: At a hospital level, there are ethics committees, there are administrators, there are chief of staff, physicians, and others.
 But often ethics committees have the time to do this.
-The trouble in these types of epidemics you don't have that time is as things get worse and you have to essentially trust your doctor.
+The trouble in these types of epidemics is that you don’t have that time as things get worse.
+You have to essentially trust your doctor.
 It gets as basic as that.

 Powers: Even if we were able to provide robust community input, the problem lies in the fact that incredibly difficult medical decisions will have to be made at the bedside with limited time and limited knowledge of the patient’s life and values.
 The volume of patients needing intensive care could potentially require a total reliance upon a team of clinicians deciding access to critical care resources based on the results of medical tests and nothing more.